Section 6: Student Conduct Appeals

 - If the application is timely AND meets the grounds, the appeal will be reviewed based on the preponderance of evidence standard.

 - Appeal outcomes are determined based on the Referred Party’s approved written application for appeal and the rationale of the original Student Conduct Body.

 - Appeal findings shall be recommended to the Vice President or the Vice President’s designee who will render a final decision.
 A written notification of the appeal decision will be made via University email.
 This decision is final.

-Appeals in Cases of Sexual Misconduct, Sexual Harassment, or Sexual Violence
+4. Appeals of Cases of Sexual Misconduct, Sexual Harassment, or Sexual Violence

-In such cases, both parties will receive written notification of the judicial board’s decision and either party can then request an appeal according to the procedures described above under “Appeals”.
+In such cases, both parties will receive written notification of the Student Conduct Body’s decision and either party can then submit an application for appeal within seven calendar days according to the procedures described above under “Student Conduct Appeals.”

 If one party submits an application for an appeal, the non-requesting party will receive notice that an appeal was submitted and may then submit either his/her own appeal or a written response to the requesting party’s appeal within seven days of the notification.
 If both parties appeal, the appeals will be considered concurrently.
 The appeal(s) shall be considered in accordance with the “Student Conduct Appeal Procedure” described above in Section 3.
 Both parties will be notified of the appeal decision within thirty days of the last appeal received and the decision is final.

 5. Appeals of Cases Heard by the Committee on Student Conduct

 Cases heard by the Committee on Student Conduct are subject to the “Student Conduct Appeals Procedure” described above in Section 3.
 Appeal findings shall recommend to the Provost or the Provost’s designee who will render a final decision.